Global HiringContact us

 Contracting is ideal for mature-aged Australians, offering flexibility, control over work schedules, and the chance to earn extra income without the demands of full-time roles.
 It allows older workers to stay active, use their skills, and enjoy financial security while balancing work and personal lives.

+For those seeking older workers employment, CXC provides the tools and support needed to succeed.
 If you’re ready to start a contracting career, CXC is here to help.
 We can connect you with the right jobs for older workers and provide support throughout your contracting journey.
 And if you’re a business seeking mature-aged professionals, we can help you access skilled, reliable talent who will bring valuable experience to your team.

 Reach out to us today to find out how we can help you.